The third edition of Think Stats is not for sale yet, but if you would like to support this project, you can buy me a coffee.

 13. Survival analysis#

 Survival analysis is a way to describe how long things last.
-It is often used to study human lifetimes, but it also applies to “survival” of mechanical and electronic components, or more generally to an interval in time before any kind of event – or an interval in space.
+It is often used to study human lifetimes, but it also applies to “survival” of mechanical and electronic components, or more generally to an interval in time before any kind of event – or even an interval in space.

 If someone you know has been diagnosed with a life-threatening disease, you might have seen a “5-year survival rate,” which is the probability of surviving five years after diagnosis.
 This chapter introduces the tools and methods used to produce estimates like that.

-We’ll start with a relatively simple example, the lifespans of light bulbs, and then consider a more substantial example, age at first marriage and how it has changed in the United States over the last 50 years.
+We’ll start with a simple example, the lifespans of light bulbs, and then consider a more substantial example, age at first marriage and how it has changed in the United States over the last 50 years.

 Click here to run this notebook on Colab.